FAQs

 2. I own the Palm OS (or other version) of DSSxxxx, and I just changed to a Pocket PC (or other device with a completely different OS).
 Can I update my program to the other version?

-Sorry, no. For each platform, Palm/Windows/Pocket PC, the compilers and source code are completely different.
+Sorry, no. For each platform, Palm/Windows/Pocket PC/Android, the compilers and source code are completely different.
 They are in effect different programs entirely, and each platform requires a separate license to use the software.